informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

   get the current height H and emit appropriate events.

 ## Objects
-The main domain object will be implemented as a trait.
-This will allow dependencies between objects to be mocked out during testing.
+The main domain objects (ForeignClient, Connection, Channnel) will be created as concrete types which contain their configuration.
+Dependencies between types indiciate runtime dependencies of the chain state. ie. Objects parameterized by ForeignClient have the pre-condition that the Client handshake was completed at some point in the runtime.

 ### Chain
-The Chain object is a local representation of a foreign chain state.
+The Chain trait is a local representation of a foreign chain state.
 The API of a Chain provides reliable access to chain state wether cashed, constructed or queried.
 We invision mock version of this chain will be used to test both handler and relayer logic.